Yuchan48/react-weather-app/README.md

 # Weather App
-weather app created with React.js.
+weather app created with TypeScript and React.js.
+Originally it was a simple JavaScript code but integrated with TypeScript.

 preview: https://yuchan-weather-app.netlify.app/